Acinic cell carcinoma of the lacrimal gland

-The tumour is surrounded by a fibrous capsule of varying thickness.
-Tumour focally infiltrates into the capsule and just up to beneath the painted resection margin.
-The tumour stains strongly for keratin, which highlights the invasive features at the margin of the tumour.
+The tumor is surrounded by a fibrous capsule of varying thickness.
+Tumor focally infiltrates into the capsule and just up to beneath the painted resection margin.
+The tumor stains strongly for keratin, which highlights the invasive features at the margin of the tumor.

 Immunoperoxidase stains for smooth muscle actin, S100, P63 and GFAP are negative.

 FINAL DIAGNOSIS: The histologic features of this tumor are characteristic of an acinic cell carcinoma which is extremely rare within the lacrimal gland with only a handful of cases having been reported in the literature.